-In September 2019, TTT collaborated with Stagecoach Production to present The Vagina Monologues as a fundraiser for agencies working against family violence.
+In September 2019, TTT collaborated with Stagecoach Productions to present The Vagina Monologues as a fundraiser for agencies working against family violence.

 Charity fundraiser to support victims of family violence

 You are invited to join us for a night of entertainment whilst supporting the vital services that Bethany Community Support provide to victims of family violence in the Geelong region.